octopuscabbage/smallab/README.md

 ```

 ## How it works
-The ExperimentRunner class is passed a list of dictionaries of specifications.
+The `ExperimentRunner` class is passed a list of dictionaries of specifications.
 These dictionaries need to be json serializable.

-The ExperimentRunner looks at the completed.json in the folder for the batch name (The name parameter of the .run method) and computes which experiments need to be run.
+The `ExperimentRunner` looks at the `completed.json` in the folder for the batch name (the name parameter of the `.run` method) and computes which experiments need to be run.
-The experiments that need to run are the specifications not in the completed.json.
+The experiments that need to run are the specifications not in the `completed.json`.

-The ExperimentRunner begins runnning the batch either in parallel or single threaded.
+The `ExperimentRunner` begins runnning the batch either in parallel or single threaded.
-If the parallel implementation is used each specification is joblib's threaded backend.
+If the parallel implementation is used each specification is `joblib`'s threaded backend.

-Once all experiments are either completed or failed (They threw an exception) the results are saved as a pickle file.
+Once all experiments are either completed or failed (they threw an exception) the results are saved as a `pickle` file.
-The results are saved in a dictionary that looks like {"specification": <the specification the experiment was passed>, "result": <what the experiment .main returned>}.
+The results are saved in a dictionary that looks like `{"specification": <the specification the experiment was passed>, "result": <what the experiment .main returned>}`.

-The return value of the experiment .main function must be pickle serializable.
+The return value of the experiment `.main` function must be `pickle` serializable.

 ### Callbacks
 The runner has several hooks which are called at different times.